xolox/vim-shell/README.md

 ### The `:MakeWithShell` command

-This command is a very simple replacement for the [:make] [make] command that does not pop up a console window on Windows.
+This command is a very simple replacement for the [:make] [] command that does not pop up a console window on Windows.
 It doesn't come with all of the bells and whistles that Vim's built-in make command does but it should work.
+It properly triggers the [QuickFixCmdPre] [] and [QuickFixCmdPost] [] events, although it does so using [:silent] [] to avoid printing two "No matching autocommands" messages.

-Because Vim's [v:shell_error] [shell_error] variable is read only (which means it cannot be set by a Vim plug-in) the vim-shell plug-in defines its own variable with the exit code of the `make` process executed by `:MakeWithShell`.
+Because Vim's [v:shell_error] [] variable is read only (which means it cannot be set by a Vim plug-in) the vim-shell plug-in defines its own variable with the exit code of the `make` process executed by `:MakeWithShell`.
 This variable is called `g:xolox#shell#make_exit_code`.
-The semantics are exactly the same as for [v:shell_error] [shell_error].
+The semantics are exactly the same as for [v:shell_error] [].

+The `:MakeWithShell` command uses Vim's [quickfix window] [].
+To make the shell plug-in use the [location-list] [] instead you can use the command `:LMakeWithShell` instead.

 ### The `xolox#misc#os#exec()` function